UKTV will not be broadcasting the Eurovision Song Contest 2019, having previously aired the contest between 2014 and 2016.

-UKTV has confirmed that they will not be airing the Eurovision Song Contest 2018 live from Lisbon, Portugal.
+UKTV will for a second year running not be airing the Eurovision Song Contest 2019.
+The contest has been left out of television schedules for May.
 The broadcaster first aired the Eurovision Song Contest in 2014 showing both the semi-finals and the finals, before cutting back to just broadcasting the final in 2016.

-Last year the broadcaster took the decision to axe the contest from its schedules.
-Between 2009 and 2011, Stratos broadcast the Eurovision Song Contest on a 12 hour delay in 2009 before delaying the show until June and July in 2010 and 2011.
+In 2017, the broadcaster which is part of the BBC’s international chain of channels, decided to drop the competition.
+Before UKTV aired the competition, between 2009 and 2011, Stratos broadcast the Eurovision Song Contest on a 12 hour delay in 2009 before delaying the show until June and July in 2010 and 2011.

-A total of 43 countries will take part in the 2018 edition of the Eurovision Song Contest.
-This includes Russia, as they return to the contest after a year break.
-The 43 participating countries are:
+A total of 41 countries will take part in the 2019 edition of the Eurovision Song Contest.
+This year Bulgaria and Ukraine have withdrawn from the competition.
+The 41 competing nations are:

 - Czech Republic